Miarel/Week-11-15/README.md

 <img width="521" alt="image" src="https://github.com/user-attachments/assets/555066ec-f89e-4ecd-8c10-2107beb976b1" />
 <img width="521" alt="image" src="https://github.com/user-attachments/assets/cbc04d7f-6d42-4efd-b4fb-5932f0b504eb" />

-1.Some changes in the style of the buttons.
+1. Some changes in the style of the buttons.

 2. A button has also been added to view details about the dish - a description of the dish.